0xE0-rng/0xE0-rng.github.io/_posts/2023-05-25-hid/2023-05-25-hid_bruteforcing.markdown

 We should now see the mouse move by 10 units in the x direction on the host device.

 ## Introducing PatternBash
 So what can we do with this knowledge?
-Inspired by the **Android Pin Bruteforcing Project**[^pin-bruteforce-repo], I have created a bash script that will bruteforce the pattern lock on an Android device.
+Inspired by the *Android Pin Bruteforcing Project*[^pin-bruteforce-repo], I have created a bash script that will bruteforce the pattern lock on an Android device.
+I called it **PatternBash** and it is available on its dedicated repo here [^patternbash-repo].

 The problem with bruteforcing is the timeout between failed attempts grows exponentially.
 However, for the tablet in question (and many other devices), we can actually factory reset the device again, which will reset the timeout every time we do.
 This is an issue that in a different form also existed on iPhones, which made bruteforcing PINs feasible for a while there too[^iphone-brute].